katriellucas/lecarde-2/README.md

 #### [0.5.0] - 2023-04-03

-`ADDED` - Reintroduced V-Sync to get rid of frame problems on newer computers.
+`ADDED` - Reintroduced V-Sync to get rid of framerate problems on newer computers.
 `ADDED` - Basic info of the game's original developer.
 `FIXED` - Position of most Japanese text.
 `CHANGED` - Japanese translation; it now uses the re-translated script for plain-text parts.